-Indians love different types of bread or roti and India being such a diverse country there are bound to be tons of different varieties of bread.
+Indians love different types of bread or roti and India being such a diverse country there is bound to be tons of different varieties of bread.
 So today we are going to list the top 10 most consumed bread/rotis in India

 1. Aloo Paratha

 Aloo paratha is a portion of very popular breakfast food in the northern part of India, it is basically a flatbread that is stuffed with a potato mixture.
 The flatbread is made from wholemeal flour, salt, and ghee, forming flaky, soft, and crispy layers that are golden-brown in color.
 The filling consists of mashed potatoes, ginger, green chilies, coriander, dried pomegranate seeds, chili powder, and salt.
 The dish is often topped with Indian homemade butter and it is traditionally served with chutneys, pickles, onions, and yogurt or tea on the side.

 Puri is an unleavened, fried Indian bread made with water, finer or coarser wheat flour, and occasionally cumin seeds.
 The dough is rolled into flat round shapes and fried in copious amounts of vegetable oil or ghee. puri has a typical puffy appearance it is also crispy texture, It is consumed across the Indian subcontinent, but its origin is probably in the northern regions, where wheat flour was more usually employed.
 Most commonly, puri is consumed as a side dish, alongside spicy and creamy curries or a variety of other vegetable dishes.
 It also represents an important breakfast staple and is commonly served during festivities and on special occasions.